taito10000/solenoidseq/README.md

 # solenoidseq
-Sequencer to solenoids with arduino
+Sequencer for solenoids with arduino

 Supercollider and two solenoids atm.